 "Give thanks to the Lord for He is good.
 His love endures forever."
 Psalm 107:1

-Thank God for this new day and that he gives us new mercies every morning.
-Thank Him for this lesson and that His love endures forever!
-That we never have to wonder where we stand with the Lord because of our perfect Savior, Jesus.
+Thank God for this new day and that He gives us new mercies every morning.
+Thank Him for the gift of the Holy Spirit that He sends to all who follow Him.